Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation

 Furthermore, let $\Xstar \in \Real^{n \times p}$ be an exact solution to the input linear system, \ie, $L\Xstar = B$.
 It holds that,

 where the constant $c(\epsilon)$ is defined as,

 \end{theorem}

-In \cref{thm:approximation_guarantees}, we show that the approximate solution $\Xtilde$ produced by \cref{alg:sparsified_schur_complement,alg:sparsified_laplacian_solver} remains close to the exact solution $\Xstar$ when measured using the ``norm'' induced by the original Laplacian $L$.\footnote{ The reader might question the use of $\norm{\cdot}_L$ in \eqref{thm:approximation_guarantees:solution} because the Laplacian $L$ is singular.
+\techreport{{We prove \cref{thm:approximation_guarantees} in Appendix~\ref{sec:laplacian_appendix:approximation_guarantees}.}} \mainpaper{{We prove \cref{thm:approximation_guarantees} in \cite[Appendix~III-B]{Tian2022Sparsification}.}} We have shown that the approximate solution $\Xtilde$ produced by \cref{alg:sparsified_schur_complement,alg:sparsified_laplacian_solver} remains close to the exact solution $\Xstar$ when measured using the ``norm'' induced by the original Laplacian $L$.\techreport{\footnote{ The reader might question the use of $\norm{\cdot}_L$ in \eqref{thm:approximation_guarantees:solution} because the Laplacian $L$ is singular.
 Indeed, due to the singularity of $L$, $||\Xstar - \Xtilde||_L$ ignores any component of $\Xstar - \Xtilde$ that lives on the kernel of $L$, which is spanned by the vector of all ones $1_n$.
-However, this does not create a problem for us since we only seek to compare $\Xstar$ and $\Xtilde$ \emph{when considering both as solutions to the Laplacian system $LX = B$}, and using $\norm{\cdot}_L$ naturally eliminates any difference on $\ker(L)$ that is inconsequential. }

-Furthermore, the quality of the approximation is controlled by the sparsification parameter $\epsilon$ through the function $c(\epsilon)$ visualized in \cref{fig:c_epsilon}.
+However, this does not create a problem for us since we only seek to compare $\Xstar$ and $\Xtilde$ \emph{when considering both as solutions to the Laplacian system $LX = B$}, and using $\norm{\cdot}_L$ naturally eliminates any difference on $\ker(L)$ that is inconsequential. }} Furthermore, the quality of the approximation is controlled by the sparsification parameter $\epsilon$ through the function $c(\epsilon)$ visualized in \cref{fig:c_epsilon}.
 Note that when $\epsilon = 0$, sparsification is effectively skipped and robots transmit the original dense matrices $S_\alpha$.
 In this case, we have $c(\epsilon) = 0$ and the solution $\Xtilde$ produced by our methods is exact, \ie, $L\Xtilde = B$.
 Meanwhile, by increasing $\epsilon$, our methods smoothly trade off accuracy with communication efficiency.